BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 The Leadership Seminar is dedicated to exposing students and young practitioners to leaders in the architectural profession.
 From sole practitioners to partners in Toronto's leading design firms, the seminar speakers are architects and academics who have established successful careers.
 The talks and tours that follow will showcase the breadth of the profession and speak to the numerous ways to navigate a career in the built environment.

-While the event is geared towards women, all are welcome to attend.
+While the event is geared towards women, all were welcome to attend.
 It is critical to have inclusive discussions surrounding issues of pay equity, gender bias, and the pressures of balancing work with a family life.

 BEAT Leadership Seminars qualify for OAA Structured Learning hours for the lecture portion of the event.